• Link to Mail

 Exterior Wall Covering

-Regardless of the type of cladding covering the exterior of homes, most homes’ foundations are built using a reinforcing metal structure covered by some kind of concrete or masonry.
+Regardless of the type of cladding covering the exterior of homes, most homes’ foundations in Oklahoma City are built using a reinforcing metal structure covered by some kind of concrete or masonry.
 Over time, cracks in masonry walls may develop.
 If your home has a masonry foundation (including masonry walls), here are some things to know, especially if you notice the development of any defects, cracks, or moisture intrusion in your crawlspace or basement.

 Every homeowner should occasionally check the exterior of their home and the foundation, especially if there have been severe weather or geological events, such as heavy rains, flooding, or seismic activity, or nearby construction or industrial work that creates noticeable vibration, such as roadwork, the installation of oil or gas wells or pipeline, etc.